afrisiringo/Nashville-Housing-Data-Cleaning-and-Transforming-with-SQL/README.md

 2. **Populate Missing Data**: Missing values in column `PropertyAddress` were identified and filled  with appropriate values based on matching values on the same `ParcelID`.

-3. **Breakout out Address Columns**: The address columns (i.e. `PropertyAddress` and `OwnerAddress`) were split into individual columns for street address, city, and state, enabling more useful analysis.
+3. **Breakout out Address Columns**: The address columns `PropertyAddress` and `OwnerAddress` were split into individual columns for street address, city, and state, enabling more useful analysis.

 4. **Standardize Values**: Values in column `SoldAsVacant` consisted of various representation (Y, Yes, N, No).
 This values were standardize to a consistent format (Yes/No) for better analysis.